-Following a discussion of models of ethical decision-making, students may choose a case for presentation from the Rothman text.
+Following a discussion of models of ethical decision-making, students may choose a case for presentation from the Dolgoff text or a peer reviewed site such as NASW.
 You will prepare a class presentation with a power point presentation.
-You will tape your presentation using either mediasites or youtube (with a private link) and post on Blackboard.
+You will tape your presentation using either Mediasite, Zoom, or YouTube (with a private link) and post on Blackboard.